rasel-mahmud-dev/biodatalist-management-client/README.md

 ## Requirement

+### Summary
+This is a biodata management services, here user can find peoples for their marriage, User can put their public bio data.
+Also They can filter people bio data via lot of biodata attribute

 ### Features
 - User can filter biodata
 - Login / Registration also User can login with Google Account